Podcast: Women @ RopesTalk: Conversation with The Women’s Forum Co-Chairs

 We also encourage our women attorneys to engage in entrepreneurial business development.
 A few of the initiatives we've adopted include the Joan D. Fuller Development Grant, which facilitates the pursuit of opportunities that will help our women attorneys achieve their professional goals.
 This grant is named after Joan Fuller, who was a private client group partner who became the firm's first female partner in 1973.
 Another of our initiatives relates to mentoring.
 We all recognize the benefits of mentoring, and in addition to the informal mentoring that happens, we've put in place a formal program to facilitate the development of relationships between partners, counsel and associates.
 The mentoring circles program provides our female attorneys with the opportunity to get to know one another across practice groups and amongst different levels of seniority.
 We're proud that the firm has been honored by Chambers Women in Law Awards for having the industry's “Best Mentoring Program.”

-As I reflect upon all of the accomplishments of The Women's Forum and all of our plans for continuing the good work we've been doing, I would be remiss if I did not acknowledge the work that's gone into The Women's Forum by both my current Co-Chairs, Lisa and Kaede, as well as the many past Co-Chairs of The Women's Forum, who've been so committed to the development of a program to advance the careers of women.
+As I reflect upon all of the accomplishments of The Women's Forum and all of our plans for continuing the good work we've been doing, I would be remiss if I did not acknowledge the work that's gone into The Women's Forum by my current Co-Chair, Lisa, as well as the many past Co-Chairs of The Women's Forum, who've been so committed to the development of a program to advance the careers of women.
 In particular, I would want to call out Jane Goldstein, Colleen Conry, Loretta Richard, Laura Hoey and Jane Rogers.

 Megan Baca: Thank you, Amanda.
 So Lisa, as a Co-Chair of The Women's Forum, you've been extremely active in promoting events and creating opportunities for women to network with each other and connect.
 I know mentorship is really important to you and you've done a lot of speaking about mentorship.
 Can you tell us what you see as the value of mentoring generally?
 And really, how do you make it a priority and make time for it at the firm?